 Turn off Genius: Choose Store > Turn Off Genius.

-Turning off Genius turns off Genius Mixes and Genius playlists.
+Turning off Genius turns off Genius playlists, Genius Shuffle, and Genius Mixes.

 Create a Genius playlist